-On Cozumel today foreign home owners may choose to own their property through a fideicomisco bank trust or a corporation.
-We will discuss both of these options below (OR SEPERATE PAGE??).
+On Cozumel today foreign home owners may choose to own their property through a Fideicomiso bank trust or a corporation.
+We will discuss both of these options below.

-Here's how they work: When you're ready to buy land or a lot, you choose a Mexican bank to be your "trustee".
+When you are ready to buy land or a lot, you choose a Mexican bank to be your “trustee”.
 The bank holds the trust deed for you, the buyer, who is known as the trust beneficiary.
-It should be made clear that your new property is not part of the banks assets and cannot be subject to any lien or attachment for any bank obligations.
+It should be made clear that your new property is not part of the bank’s assets and cannot be subject to any lien or attachment for any bank obligations.
 As the beneficiary of your bank trust, you have all ownership rights to the property and may sell, lease, mortgage or pass it on to your heirs.

 A bank trust is not a lease.You really do own the property.
 But the bank is supposed to be there to protect your interests and, as we said, circumvent the Mexican constitution which they don’t feel like changing just yet.